 - 0.8 oz dried kanpyo (gourd strips) (0.8 oz = 20 g)

-- 1 tsp kosher salt (for rubbing kanpyo)
+- 1 tsp salt (kosher or sea salt) (for rubbing kanpyo)

 - ½ carrot